obviouslyweb/cse210/README.md

-# cse210-student-template
+# cse210
-This is the starter code for students in CSE 210.
+This repository comprises code and projects created for my CSE 210 course.
-This is a duplicate line stating that this is the starter code for students in CSE 210, added for Git testing.

 This repository contains the starter code for many different projects.
 They are arranged as follows: